cornzyblack/atradius_setup/README.md

 To get started, please make sure you have Docker installed on your machine.
 If you do not already have it installed, you can download it [here](https://docs.docker.com/get-docker/).

-Assuming you have docker installed, you can run the following command in the terminal to handle most of the work (build the Docker image, and run the container).
+Assuming you have docker installed, you can run the following command in the terminal (make sure you are in the root folder) to handle most of the work (build the Docker image, and run the container).

 ```bash
 $ bash ./start.sh